Jitu0110/CIS554-OOP-Cpp/README.md

 Welcome to the CIS 554 C++ Class Assignments repository!
 This repository is dedicated to storing and organizing assignments and projects completed during the CIS 554 C++ class.

 NOTE:
-All questions and assignments in this repository are provided by Prof. Roger Chen.
+All questions and assignments in this repository are provided by Prof. Roger Chen (https://ecs.syracuse.edu/faculty-staff/c-y-roger-chen).
 His contributions, guidance, and expertise have been invaluable in shaping these assignments and fostering a deep understanding of C++ concepts.

 ## Table of Contents